hl7au/au-fhir-ps/input/pagecontent/variance.md

 ### Variance from AU Core
-This implementation guide has no variance (i.e. fully compliant) from AU Core FHIR Implementation Guide version 1.0.1-ci-build ([current](https://build.fhir.org/ig/hl7au/au-fhir-core/)).
+This implementation guide has no variance (i.e. fully compliant) from AU Core FHIR Implementation Guide version 1.1.0-ci-build ([current](https://build.fhir.org/ig/hl7au/au-fhir-core/)).

+Note that while there is no variance, this implementation guide imposes requirements additional to AU Core.

 #### Additionally Profiled Resources